'Crushed Lemons' is out now!

-Claire Heywood is a Denver-based songwriter known for her smoky voice and thoughtfully-measured lyrics.
-Her music has been played on Colorado Public Radio, 105.5 The Colorado Sound, KTCL 93.3, and Indie 102.3.
+Claire Heywood is a songwriter whose music has been featured on CPR News, 105.5 The Colorado Sound, KTCL 93.3, and Colorado Public Radio's Indie 102.3.

 After playing solo sets for small listening audiences alongside poets, comedians, and writers in Denver for several years, Heywood self-released an EP titled "The Wind, It Howls" in March 2019.
 In 2020, Heywood released three singles: "Python," "Letter Day," and "I Won't Resign My Love For That Old Dream."
 The songs were recorded at the home studio of bandmate/producer Michael Sandoval and sees Heywood take on new roles as a rhythm guitarist and co-producer.

 Influences range from Rilo Kiley to Lucinda Williams.
 "Heywood’s casually charismatic delivery is reminiscent of a less angsty Courtney Barnett, but her brassy and mature vibrato sets her apart.' - Two Story Melody